 Porsche 911 GT3 (type 997)

-The facelift of the 997-generation 911 GT3 launched in 2006.
+The model improvements of the 911 GT3 of the 997 generation appeared in 2006.
 Compared to its predecessors, many pieces of equipment were included as standard, such as the

 From MY 2009, the revised high-performance naturally aspirated engine delivered 320 kW (435 PS) instead of the previous 305 kW (415 PS).

 Those who wanted even more than the GT3 had to offer could also order the 911 GT3 RS with 305 kW (415 PS) from 2006.
 This version was even more resolutely equipped for racing.
 In its final stage of evolution, as the 911 GT3 RS 4.0, it delivered a total of 368 kW (500 PS).

 Based on the normal GT3, but with more motorsport details // Weight-reduced equipment, 20 kg lighter than the GT3 // 6-speed manual transmission // Differentiation from the GT3: wide and narrow additional opening in the Black front spoiler lip // GT3 RS decor in contrasting colour // Body 44 mm wider at the rear, wider track // 19-inch GT3 wheels with 5-hole rims // Carbon rear wing and several body components made of carbon fibre // Plastic rear window // Lightweight bucket seats as in the